placemyorder/firebaseappdistribution/README.md

 This action is based on [wzieba/Firebase-Distribution-Github-Action](https://github.com/wzieba/Firebase-Distribution-Github-Action) but **does not use Docker**.
 Instead, it runs as a JavaScript action directly on the runner, which provides:
 - Faster execution (no Docker image pull/build overhead)
-- Better compatibility with all runner types (including Windows and macOS)
+- Runs natively on Linux and macOS runners - No Docker required
 - Lower resource usage

 Much of the documentation below is referenced from the original action